rust-lang/rfcs/active/0000-multiple-subslices.md

 In both cases, token after `..` is a number – array size, but in current pattern matching it is a sublice's name.
 Furthermore, I think that `xs..` is more intuitive (and is also similar to syntax that C++ uses in variadic templates).

 (2) Current syntax allows to make only one subslice reborrow in pattern.
-But now it's impossible to do following with pattern matching:
+Now it's impossible to do following with pattern matching:

     // slice has type &[T]